chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 To start making use out of the Chef Infra Server, firstly deploy and run [Chef Automate](https://docs.chef.io/automate/install/#installation-guide) instance.

-**Note:** Chef Automate automatically displays your connected Chef Infra Servers.

 Login to Chef Automate using the credentials.
 Once logged in, the page looks like as shown below:

 ![Chef Automate](/images/automate/chef-automate-on-chef-infra-page.png)

-Click on _Infrastructure_ located at the top bar of the page.
+Click on _Infrastructure_ located at the top navigation tab of the page.
 Then select _Chef Servers_ located at the left panel of the page.
 The page looks like as shown below:

 ![Chef Infra Server](/images/automate/chef-server-page.png)